m-dwyer/CryptoBlocker/README.md

 6. Creates File Screens utilising this template for each drive containing network shares

 <b> How it Works</b>

 If the user writes a malicious file (as contained in the file group) to a network share, FSRM will run the deployed script which will add a Deny permission for that user against every share.

 This has been tested fairly thoroughly, and I find that at most ransomware ends up encrypting one directory before the user is blocked.

 <b>NOTE: This will NOT stop variants which use randomised file extensions, don't drop README files, etc</b>

+<b>Usage</b>

+Just run the script.
+You can easily use this script to deploy the required FSRM install, configuration and needed blocking scripts across many file servers